oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article2.md

 ### Prepare Code repository

 Our pipeline will have precious little to build at present, because our Code Repository is quite empty.

-// TODO

-git clone to local file system

-copy contents of root to the local clone of your Code Repository

-commit and push the *go-on-oci-repo* - to have the sources stored on OCI.

-Inspect the sources through the console.
+The source you can work with are available from [the GitHub repository that has been prepared for this series of articles](https://github.com/lucasjellema/go-on-oci-article-sources).
+You will want to get these sources into your OCI Code Repository.

+The easiest way of making that happen is simply by downloading the GitHub repo's content as a zip file and extracting its contents into your local clone of the *go-on-oci-repo* Code Repository.
+Alternatively, create a clone of the GitHub repository and copy all content (except the `.git` directory) to the directory that has the local clone of *go-on-oci-repo*.

+Then, when all sources are available as unstaged files in the local *go-on-oci-repo*, stage all files and commit.
+Then do a `git push`.
+To bring all the local files into the Code Repository on OCI.

+You may feel like inspecting the sources through the console to make sure that they are now truly yours, safely held in your cloud based repository.
+And ready to be used in a build pipeline.

 ### Assembling the Build Pipeline